Mexico Cuts Ties With Ecuador After Embassy Storming In Quito - UrduPoint

 Local media showed Roberto Canseco, head of the Mexican diplomatic mission, running behind vehicles believed to be transporting Glas from the site, shouting: "It's an outrage!"

-Lopez Obrador had irked Quito a day before Mexico granted the asylum request with comments equating political violence in the two countries.
+Lopez Obrador had irked Quito with comments equating political violence in the two countries.

 On Wednesday he drew a comparison between 2023 election violence in Ecuador, in which a presidential candidate was murdered, and crime in Mexico ahead of the June 2 legislative and presidential elections.